FritsvanLatum/hass-systemd/README.md

 These instructions assume you're working with a Raspberry Pi, with **Raspberry PI OS** and a user **pi** for logging in.
-See [Raspberry Pi setup tips](#Raspberry Pi setup tips) for some tips about setting up your Raspberry Pi.
+See [Raspberry Pi setup](#Raspberry%20Pi%20setup) for some tips about setting up your Raspberry Pi.